ScottEnock/AF-vanilla-js-node-test/README.md

 ## Generate Country utility (generate-countries.js)

-Within the `src/backend` folder is the node utility to call the restcountries.eu public API for the purposes of retrieving european countries.
+Within the `src/backend` folder is the node utility to call the restcountries.eu public API for the purposes of retrieving European countries.

 It takes the provided input from the command line and creates a JSON file named after the input.
 The file contains JSON for all returned countries that match the partial provided and are in Europe.